Set the CRAN mirror

 Custom Colors: Used

-to differentiate between male and female population visually.Labels and Titles: Set appropriate labels and titles for clarity.
+scale_fill_manualandscale_color_manualto differentiate between male and female population visually.Labels and Titles: Set appropriate labels and titles for clarity.

 Theme Customizations: Included theme settings for better readability and visual appeal, including text rotation and gridlines.